Unaudited Half-Yearly Financial Report

 The Manager expects to continue to deploy additional capital into both growing portfolio companies and those that require support to trade through more uncertain periods.
 Macro factors such as wage, commodity price and energy price inflation may impact some elements of the portfolio, but in general the Manager ensures at the time of initial investment that investee companies are well‑capitalised to trade through periods of lower market demand or supply challenges.
 This is evidenced by the portfolio remaining relatively resilient over the COVID-19 period, supported by the Manager’s active style, to ensure risks are identified and mitigated early.

-The Company made five follow-on investments in the period, totalling £3.8 million, to support further growth opportunities.
+The Company made four follow-on investments in the period, totalling £2.6 million, to support further growth opportunities.
 Further details are provided below.

-At 30 June 2023, the Company held cash of £36.9 million.
-This will be used to fund new and follow-on investments, buybacks and running expenses, and support the Company’s dividend objectives.
-The Manager has a number of opportunities under exclusivity or in due diligence.
-The Company remains well positioned to continue pursuing these potential investment opportunities.

 Mizaic Ltd (formerly IMMJ Systems Limited)